 Causes of Miscarriage

 If women have a disorder that causes blood to clot too easily (such as antiphospholipid antibody syndrome Antiphospholipid Syndrome Autoimmune disorders, including Graves disease, are more common among women, particularly pregnant women.
-The abnormal antibodies produced in autoimmune disorders can cross the placenta and... read more ), they may have repeated miscarriages (called recurrent pregnancy loss) that occur after 10 weeks of pregnancy.
+The abnormal antibodies produced in autoimmune disorders can cross the placenta and... read more ), they may have repeated consecutive miscarriages (called recurrent pregnancy loss Recurrent Miscarriage Recurrent (repeated) miscarriages is having had at least 2 miscarriages.
+Recurrent miscarriages may be caused by problems in the mother, father, fetus, or placenta.
+Chromosome abnormalities... read more ) that occur before 10 weeks of pregnancy.

 For many of the miscarriages that occur during weeks 13 to 20, no cause is identified.